Cornwall: Name

 In the Cornish language, Cornwall is Kernow which stems from the same Proto-Celtic root.

+In later times, Cornwall was known to the Anglo-Saxons as "West Wales" to distinguish it from "North Wales" (the modern nation of Wales).
+The name appears in the Anglo-Saxon Chronicle in 891 as On Corn walum.
+In the Domesday Book it was referred to as Cornualia and in c.
+1198 as Cornwal.
+Other names for the county include a latinisation of the name as Cornubia (first appears in a mid-9th-century deed purporting to be a copy of one dating from c.
+705), and as Cornugallia in 1086.

 History

 Prehistory, Roman and post-Roman periods

 Humans reoccupied Britain after the last Ice Age.
 The area now known as Cornwall was first inhabited in the Palaeolithic and Mesolithic periods.
 It continued to be occupied by Neolithic and then by Bronze Age people.

-According to John T. Koch and others, Cornwall in the Late Bronze Age formed part of a maritime trading-networked culture which researchers have dubbed the Atlantic Bronze Age and which extended over the areas of present-day Ireland, England, Wales, France, Spain, and Portugal.
+Cornwall in the Late Bronze Age formed part of a maritime trading-networked culture which researchers have dubbed the Atlantic Bronze Age system, and which extended over most of the areas of present-day Ireland, England, Wales, France, Spain, and Portugal.

-During the British Iron Age, Cornwall, like all of Britain (modern England, Scotland, Wales, and the Isle of Man), was inhabited by a Celtic people known as the Britons with distinctive cultural relations to neighbouring Brittany.
-The Common Brittonic spoken at the time eventually developed into several distinct tongues, including Cornish, Welsh, Breton, Cumbric and Pictish.
+During the British Iron Age, Cornwall, like all of Britain (modern England, Scotland, Wales, and the Isle of Man), was inhabited by a Celtic-speaking people known as the Britons with distinctive cultural relations to neighbouring Brittany.
+The Common Brittonic spoken at this time eventually developed into several distinct tongues, including Cornish, Welsh, Breton, Cumbric and Pictish.

 The first written account of Cornwall comes from the 1st-century BC Sicilian Greek historian Diodorus Siculus, supposedly quoting or paraphrasing the 4th-century BCE geographer Pytheas, who had sailed to Britain:

 The identity of these merchants is unknown.
-It has been theorised that they were Phoenicians, but there is no evidence for this.
+It has been theorized that they were Phoenicians, but there is no evidence for this.
 Professor Timothy Champion, discussing Diodorus Siculus's comments on the tin trade, states that "Diodorus never actually says that the Phoenicians sailed to Cornwall.
-In fact, he says quite the opposite: the production of Cornish tin was in the hands of the natives of Cornwall, and its transport to the Mediterranean was organised by local merchants, by sea and then overland through France, passing through areas well outside Phoenician control."
-Isotopic evidence suggests that tin ingots found off the coast of Haifa, Israel, came from Cornwall.
+In fact, he says quite the opposite: the production of Cornish tin was in the hands of the natives of Cornwall, and its transport to the Mediterranean was organized by local merchants, by sea and then overland through France, passing through areas well outside Phoenician control."
+Isotopic evidence suggests that tin ingots found off the coast of Haifa, Israel, may have been from Cornwall.
 Tin, required for the production of bronze, was a relatively rare and precious commodity in the Bronze Age – hence the interest shown in Devon and Cornwall's tin resources.
 (For further discussion of tin mining see the section on the economy below.)